Berlusconi's girlfriend says she saved him from hangers-on

 "Many people were taking advantage of him," Pascale told Italian weekly Oggi.

 "I had to intervene.
-They were paying 80 euros (69. pounds) a kilo for string beans, can you believe it?
+They were paying 80 euros ($110) a kilo for string beans, can you believe it?
 Huge crates of fish were being delivered to the house when everyone knows the president doesn't eat fish, he even hates the smell."

 The Berlusconi family has an estimated wealth of $6.2 billion, according to Forbes, including television empire Mediaset, a publishing house and football club AC Milan.

-But the centre-right leader's political future is in doubt due to a tax fraud conviction that could see him evicted from parliament.
+But the center-right leader's political future is in doubt due to a tax fraud conviction that could see him evicted from parliament.

 Press reports have told of how Pascale ruled Berlusconi's Rome residence with an iron fist as it became the focus of political turbulence last week, when he threatened to bring down the government.